epimodels/lab_documents/resources.md

 ## Desks, Workspaces, etc.

 Desks are a somewhat fluid resource within the Allen Center.
 While the Lofgren Lab does not have dedicated lab space (not being a wet-lab), we have access to desks on the 3rd floor near 311 (Dr. Lofgren's office).
-Finding a desk that's open may require some discussion with Becky Manning in SGAH Administration.
+Finding a desk that is open may require some planning and effort.

-Conference rooms can also be booked for small group meetings, brainstorming sessions, group coding, etc. Email Cynthia Goldwater to reserve a room.
+Conference rooms can also be booked for small group meetings, brainstorming sessions, group coding, etc. Email Kristina Elkins to reserve a room.

-- Current Reservations:
+- Current Reservations: None
-    - Allen 201: Every-other Tuesdsay from 12 to 2 for the CDC MIND project conference call + 1 hour for project meetings.

 ## Lab Library